 Completing the accident reports for all incidents they attend to where a first aider is not called

-Informing the headteacher or their manager of any specific health conditions or first aid needs treatment must only be given by qualified first aiders unless such a person cannot be found in a reasonable time.
+Informing the Headteacher or their manager of any specific health conditions or first aid needs treatment must only be given by qualified first aiders unless such a person cannot be found in a reasonable time

 In the case of a serious or significant incident a report should be made to carers by way of the home-school book, a letter home, or a telephone call.
 This should be recorded on Schoolpod.